marouenbg/ACHR.cu/README.md

 ### Comparison to existing software

-The parallel GPU implementation of ACHR.cu is very similar to MATLAB GpSampler.
+The parallel GPU implementation of ACHR.cu is very similar to the MATLAB Cobra Toolbox [GpSampler](https://github.com/marouenbg/cobratoolbox/blob/master/src/modelAnalysis/sampling/ACHRSampler.m).
 [OptGpSampler](http://cs.ru.nl/~wmegchel/optGpSampler/) provides a 40x speedup over GpSampler through a C implementation and fewer but longer sampling chains launches.
 Since OptGpSampler performs the generation of the warmup points and the sampling in one process, it is clear from the results of this work that the speedup achieved with the generation of warmup points is greater than sampling itself.
 I decoupled the generation of warmup points from sampling to take advantage of dynamic load balancing with OpenMP.
 In OptGpSampler, each worker gets the same amount of points and steps to compute, the problem is statsically loaded by design.
 While if we perform the generation of warmup points separetly from sampling, the problem can be dynamically balanced because the workers can generate uneven number of points.